qmolabucr/qntenna/README.txt

 This code is published alongside 'Quieting a noisy antenna reproduces photosynthetic light harvesting spectra' and performs calculations described in that paper.
-The main result is taking an input solar spectrum and calculating the ideal absorption peaks for a two channel absorber by quieting a noisy antenna and optimizing power bandwidth.
+The main result is taking an input solar spectrum and calculating the ideal absorption peaks for a two channel absorber by quieting a noisy antenna while optimizing power bandwidth.
-See the paper for model details.
+See the paper, especially the supplementary materials, for model details.

 For any non-ideal spectrum the optimization calculation is nontrivial, especially at small w.
 There may be multiple solutions that are nearly degenerate, or spurious solutions not allowed due to operable bandwidth considerations.